chadblack/LatAmSport2019/calendar.md

 English Middle-Class Inspiration?" *The International Journal of the History of Sport*, 18:3 (2001), 9-42.

-* Lamartine P DaCosta "Epilogue: Hegemony, Emancipation and Mythology, *The International Journal of the History of Sport*, 18:3 (2001), 181-196.

 ## Week 3: Premodern Sport, Ritual, and Leisure